wpm/CanCan/README.md

 1. A random Latin Square is generated.
 2. Contiguous cells in the grid are randomly grouped into cells.
 3. An operation is randomly assigned to each cell and the value is calculated.
+4. If the puzzle has multiple solutions, it is modified until it has only one.

 To generate the cells in step (2), find the connected components of a random sub-graph of a graph where every cell is adjacent to the ones with which it shares an edge.
 The sizes of the connected components range between one and four and no more than 10% of the cells will be specified constraints.
-There is no guarantee that the puzzle will have a unique solution.
+In step (4) the cages that do not contain the same values across all solutions are randomly redrawn until a unique solution exists.

 References
 ----------